Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Analysis Setup and Validation

 In Fig.~\ref{fig:valid_14}, we show the sensitivity contour of the proposed FASER2 detector as a function of $\sin\theta$ and $m_{\phi}$, assuming that we observe three LLP decay events inside the detector volume, i.e., $N_{\rm detector}=3$, and compare our results with the FASER2 collaboration.
 Inside the contour, we expect to observe more than three LLP events, and therefore, the detector will be sensitive in this region.
-It is important to note that there could be an approximate uncertainty of 10\% while extracting the decay length from Fig.~10 in the reference paper~\cite{FASER:2018eoc}.
+It is important to note that there could be an approximate uncertainty of 10\% while extracting the proper decay length from Fig.~10 in the reference paper~\cite{FASER:2018eoc}.
 Despite this uncertainty, we see from Fig.~\ref{fig:valid_14} that the projected sensitivity of FASER2 for various benchmark points of the dark Higgs model can be successfully reproduced, validating the current analysis setup.
-This ensures that the obtained results from our analysis setup are consistent with the expected sensitivity of the FASER2 experiment, providing confidence in the reliability of our analysis~\footnote{We have also validated our result for a few benchmark points with the FORESEE package~\cite{Kling:2021fwx}.}.
+This ensures that the obtained results from our analysis setup are consistent with the expected sensitivity of the FASER2 experiment, providing confidence in the reliability of our analysis~\footnote{We have also validated our result for a few benchmark points with the FORESEE package~\cite{Kling:2021fwx}.
+Another framework for testing the sensitivity of multiple dedicated experiments is described in Ref.~\cite{Ovchynnikov:2023cry}.}.